emacs-mirror/emacs/mps/manual/source/reference/index.rst

     Each :term:`pool class` determines for which objects the stepper function is called.
 Typically, all validly formatted objects are visited.
-During a :term:`trace` this will in general be only the :term:`black` objects, though the leaf pool class (:c:func:`mps_class_lo`), for example, will walk all objects since they are validly formatted whether they are black or :term:`white`. :term:`Padding objects <padding object>` may be visited at the pool classes discretion, the :term:`client program` should handle this case.
+During a :term:`trace` this will in general be only the :term:`black` objects, though the :ref:`leaf objects pool class
+    <pool-lo>`, for example, will walk all
+    objects since they are validly formatted whether they are black or :term:`white`. :term:`Padding objects <padding object>` may be visited at the pool classes discretion, the :term:`client program` should handle this case.